-In my teens and early twenties social anxiety was wrecking my life.
+In my teens and early 20s social anxiety was wrecking my life.
 I couldn’t go out and feel comfortable around people without drinking, so I drank.
-Now, alcohol can lead to a lot of cool stuff, but for me it was a crutch and I needed help.
+Now, alcohol can lead to a lot of cool stuff but for me it was a crutch and I needed help.

 So one day I drove to Barnes and Noble (this was before Amazon was a thing) with a plan to casually stumble into the self-help section.

 “Oh, what’s this section all about?
 Interesting…”

 I scanned the shelves super fast worrying I’d bump into someone I knew and have to explain why I was looking through a book with some super embarrassing title.
 I picked one out and went to check out but when I slid the book across the counter all my nervousness came to a head and I had a total panic attack.

 It turns out changing yourself was going to be really, really hard.

 Now, did I read that book and cure my social anxiety?
 No, I read more books, went to therapists, and attended a 12-step group.
 It was like peeling an onion where I had to keep taking off layers until I got to the core and only from there could I rebuild myself.

 And what I learned was that implementing new tiny habits into my life ultimately lead to the change I wanted.
 Here, let me show you one of them.